paolodelia99/Python-Perceptron/README.md

 ```

-For info about the what is the preceptron check out the [notebook](./demo/What_is_a_perceptron.ipynb) with the fully explanation.
+To find out more about the math behind the perceptron, check out the [notebook](./demo/What_is_a_perceptron.ipynb) with the fully explanation.

 If you wanna see more about how to use the perceptron checkout the [demos](./demo).